Paloma cosmetic

 Our approach was natural, warm, and minimalist.
 We used clean, bright colors, gradients, and clear typography, with unexpected accents and a genuine photo style that helped PALOMA stand out.
 Every aspect of the branding - from the packaging to the images - reinforces PALOMA's honest and holistic message without compromise.

-— Polybox Marketing research
+— Polybox marketing research

 We saw PALOMA as the physical manifestation of the sunrise.
 The sunrise of self-care and mindfulness, of the new age where everyone is in touch with their own needs and wants and acts accordingly.